nhamil/evolution/README.md

 * Install the required packages: `sudo apt install libsdl2-dev swig cmake python3-tk`
   * There are potentially other dependencies but this *should* be all of them.
 If installation fails make sure to check the output.
-* Install the project dependencies with `pip install -r requirements`.
+* Install the project dependencies with `pip install -r requirements.txt`.

 ### Windows 10